 - Schedule a meeting with supervisor within the first week of classes to discuss specifics of your work assignment.

-- After this meeting, provide the supervisor with a written schedule of work hours and/or agreed upon tasks at the beginning of each semester and contact information.
+- After this meeting, provide the supervisor with contact information and a written schedule of work hours and/or agreed upon tasks at the beginning of each semester.

 - Perform tasks assigned by your supervisor professionally and promptly.